MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/devices.md

 Build reusable, highly scalable, spatially aware experiences that link streaming data across the physical and digital world.
 Enhance your customer engagement using comprehensive models of physical environments.
 Generate spatial intelligence graphs to model the relationships and interactions between people, places, and devices.
 Query data from a physical space rather than disparate sensors.

-**Azure Digital Twins object models:** An ontology that describes the regions, venues, floors, offices, zones, conference rooms, and focus rooms of a smart building, or various power stations, substations, energy resources, and customers of an energy grid, can be modeled using digital twins object models and ontologies.
+**Azure Digital Twins object models**: An ontology that describes the regions, venues, floors, offices, zones, conference rooms, and focus rooms of a smart building, or various power stations, substations, energy resources, and customers of an energy grid, can be modeled by using digital twins object models and ontologies.

-**Spatial intelligence graph:** The hierarchical graph of spaces, devices, and people defined in the Digital Twins object model that supports inheritance, filtering, traversing, scalability, and extensibility.
-You can manage and interact with your spatial graph with a collection of REST APIs hosted in Azure.
+**Spatial intelligence graph**: The hierarchical graph of spaces, devices, and people defined in the Digital Twins object model that supports inheritance, filtering, traversing, scalability, and extensibility.
+You can manage and interact with your spatial graph through the collection of REST APIs that are hosted in Azure.

 ::: zone target="docs"